arjunkhara/Unreal-Engine-Fire-Fighter-Game-Repo/readme.md

 In a game we want to communicate sound from a virtual world a real human listener.
 Therefore a monoaural sound (not stereo) is required within a 3D location.
 A virtual microphone called a listener (usually attached to a character) is what creates the changes in sound a 3D-simulated world.To create sound, a sound clip is required.
 These clips are cut into smaller pieces and pieced together to create a smooth output.

+The basic components of sound are: 3D position; velocity (Doppler effect); ear separation; ear geometry; and the speaker system in use (e.g. 5.1 speaker system, Dolby Surround Sound, headphones etc.).
+How one is experiencing / hearing the sound affects how the sound is designed.
+Sound travel in waves and these waves move in phases, which regulates how the sound is experienced.